actionml/harness/commands.md

 PIO-Kappa uses resource-ids to identify all objects in the system, engines and commands.
 Every Template must have an engine.
 The Engine must have an `engine.json` file, which contains all parameters for the engine to run including algorithm parameters that are specific to the Template.

 **Things to remember:**
- - The file `engine.json` can be named anything and put anywhere so the term is only a short version of `/path/to/some/engined/json/file`.
+ - The file `<some-engine.json>` can be named anything and put anywhere so the term is only a short version of `/path/to/some/engine/json/file`.
 The same is true of the `config.json` for server wide config.
- - The working copy of this data is actually in a shared database and so until you create the engine (command below) or modify it, the engine config is not active.
+ - The working copy of all engine parameters and input data is actually in a shared database and so until you create a new engine (command below) or modify it, the engine config is not active and data will be rejected.
  - No command works before you start the server.

+**Commands**:

+Set your path to include to the directory containing the `harness` script.

+ - `harness start` starts the harness server based on configuration in `harness-env`, which is expected to be in the same directory as `harness`, all other commands require the service to be running, it is always started as a daemon/background process.
+All previously configured engines are started.
+ - `harness stop` gracefully stops harness and all engines.
+ - `harness add <some-engine.json>` creates and starts an instance of the template defined in `some-engine.json`, which is a path to the template specific parameters file.
+An error message is displayed if the engine is already defined or if the json is invalid.
+ - `harness update <some-engine.json> [-d | --data-delete]` stops the engine, modifies the parameters and restarts the engine.
+If the engine is not defined a warning will be displayed that the engine is new and it will function just as `harness engine <some-engine.json> new` there will be an error if a .
+If `-d` is set this removes the dataset and model for the engine so it will treat all new data as if it were the first received.
+You will be prompted to delete mirrored data (see engine config for more about mirroring).
+This command will reset the engine to ground original state with the `-d` but no other change to the parameters in the json file.
+ - `harness delete <some-engine.json>` The engine and all accumulated data will be deleted and the engine stopped.
+No persistent record of the engine will remain.
+ - `harness import <some-engine.json> [<some-directory>]` This is typically used to replay previously mirrored events or bootstrap events created from application logs.
+It sends the files in the directory to the `/engine/resourse-id/events` input endpoint as if POSTing them with the SDK.
+If `<some-directory>` is omitted harness will attempt to use the mirrored events if defined in the engine config json.
+ - `harness train <some-engine.json>` in the Lambda model this trains the algorithm on all previously accumulated data.
+ - `harness status [<some-engine.json>]` prints a status message for harness or for the engine specified.
+ - `harness list engines` lists engines and stats about them
+ - `harness list commands` lists any currently active long running commands like `harness train ...`

+# Harness Workflow

 Following typical workflow for launching and managing the PIO-Kappa server the following commands are available: